What is the Prevent programme?

 - will not show up on any criminal record checks;

-- provides training for educators, healthcare staff and more to understand and implement the Prevent Duty and protect vulnerable people in their care.
-The Prevent Duty must be implemented in line with the requirements set out in the Equality Duty.
+- provides training for educators, healthcare staff and other frontline staff to help them understand and implement the Prevent duty and protect susceptible people in their care.
+The Prevent duty must be implemented in line with the requirements set out in the Equality Duty.

 What is a Prevent referral?

-A Prevent referral can be made by anyone who is concerned that they, or someone they know, is susceptible to radicalisation or being drawn into terrorism.
+A Prevent referral can be made by anyone who is concerned that they, or someone they know, is susceptible to radicalisation or might be at risk of becoming involved in terrorism or supporting terrorism.
 This could be a family member, friend, colleague, or a professional.